Anemia Test Panel

 Iron & TIBC:

 The serum iron test measures the amount of iron in your blood.
-The total iron-binding capacity (TIBC) test looks at how well the iron moves through your body.
+The total iron-binding capacity (TIBC) test looks at how well iron moves through your body.
 Iron is an important mineral that your body needs to stay healthy.
 Your body uses iron to make hemoglobin, the protein in your red blood cells that carries oxygen throughout your body.
 If you don't have enough iron, you may not have enough hemoglobin.
-This condition is called iron deficiency anemia.
-Iron in your body is carried, or bound, mainly to a protein made by your liver called transferrin.
+This condition is called iron deficiency anemia, one of the different types of anemia.
+Transferrin, a protein that your liver produces, is primarily responsible for carrying or binding iron in your body.
 The TIBC test is based on certain proteins, including transferrin, found in the blood.
 Your transferrin levels are almost always measured along with iron and TIBC.
+Additionally, the ferritin test can help determine how much iron your body is storing, providing a more comprehensive understanding of your iron levels.

 Ferritin:

 Ferritin is a protein found in the bloodstream which stores iron.
-Ferritin helps in transporting iron where it's most needed in the body.
+Ferritin helps transport iron where it's most needed in the body.
 Too much or too little ferritin can cause a lot of health issues and that's why you should check it often.
 The levels of ferritin in the body are different for men and women.
-For example: - Men - 24 - 500 ng/ml of blood - Women - 22 -200 ng/ml of blood.
+For example: men: 24–500 ng/ml of blood; women: 22–200 ng/ml of blood.
 However, many people may have anemia symptoms at the lower end of the "normal" range.

 IMPORTANT: Discounted Labs only serves these states: Find a Location

-DiscountedLabs.com offers affordable blood tests you can order online in the United Sates without the need of a doctor's order.
-We have no hidden fees and have an easy ordering process.
+DiscountedLabs.com offers affordable blood tests you can order online in the United States without the need of a doctor's order.
+We have no hidden fees and an easy ordering process.

 HOW DOES DISCOUNTEDLABS.COM WORK?